 What You Need to Make This Recipe

-Pasta — use any small pasta such as orzo, acini de pepe, or ditalini.
+Pasta – use a small pasta like orzo, acini de pepe, or ditalini to get the perfect bite in each spoonful.

 How to Make Italian Wedding Soup

-1. In a large mixing bowl, combine the beef, pork, breadcrumbs, Parmesan, parsley, garlic, egg, salt, and pepper.
+1. In a large bowl, combine the beef, pork, breadcrumbs, Parmesan, parsley, garlic, egg, salt, and pepper.
+Gently mix it all together with your hands until well combined.

-3. Heat oil in a large pot over medium-high heat.
-Brown the meatballs in two batches.
+3. Heat the oil in a large pot or Dutch oven over medium-high heat.
+Add half of the meatballs and cook them until they are browned on all sides, turning occasionally during cooking, for about 3 minutes.
 Transfer the meatballs to a plate lined with paper towels.
+Repeat the process with the remaining meatballs.

-4. In the same pot over medium-high heat, add the olive oil, carrots, onion, and celery.
-Cook until the vegetables are tender.
+4. In the same pot over medium heat, add the olive oil, carrots, onion, celery, and garlic.
+Cook, stirring frequently, until the vegetables are tender, about 6 minutes.

-5. Add the broth, salt, and pepper and bring to a boil.
+5. Add the chicken broth, salt, and bell pepper and bring to a boil.

-6. Stir in the pasta and meatballs.
+6. Stir in the pasta and browned meatballs.
 Reduce the heat to medium-low.
-Cover and cook stirring occasionally, until the pasta is tender.
+Cover the pot with a lid and cook, stirring occasionally, until the pasta is tender, for about 8 minutes.

-7. Stir in the spinach and cook until the spinach wilts, about 30 seconds.
+7. Remove the lid and stir in the spinach and cook until the spinach wilts, for about 30 seconds.

 Pro Tips for Making This Recipe